allenai/scifact/doc/claims-with-citances.md

-The file `claims-with-citances.jsonl` contains data to allow researchers to train "claim generation" models: given a citation context, generate self-contained "atomic" claims based on the context.
+The file `claims_with_citances.jsonl` contains data to allow researchers to train "claim generation" models: given a citation context, generate self-contained "atomic" claims based on the context.

 Each line in the file contains information on the claims written based on a single citaion sentence.
 The fiels are: